RESEARCH STARTER

 Escherichia coli and genetics

-ALSO KNOWN AS: E. coli
+- ALSO KNOWN AS: E. coli

 SIGNIFICANCE: In the late nineteenth century, so many babies were dying of diarrhea that German pediatrician Theodor Escherich suspected microorganisms to be the cause.
 Struggling to understand how the stools of healthy infants differed from those of sick babies with watery and bloody excretions, he cultured microorganisms from the diapers of each.
 In 1885, he cultured a rod-shaped, gram-negative facultative aerobic bacteria from a baby showing no signs of illness.
 The organism was named Escherichia coli in 1919, after Escherich's death.
 Today, more is documented and understood about E. coli than any other life form on Earth.
-A single E. coli and its progeny, isolated from a diphtheria patient in 1922, was introduced into research laboratories the world over.
+A single E. coli and its progeny, isolated from a diphtheria patient in 1922, were introduced into research laboratories the world over.
 Scientists working with E. coli K-12 have demonstrated how genes work to direct the physiology and biochemistry of life, to evolve life through natural selection, and to engineer genetic modifications that impact the quality and the context of people’s daily lives.

 Model Life-Form in Nature and the Research Laboratory